 The Ministry of Magic deeply regrets the false allegations and brief stay in Azkaban Prison as a result of this unfortunate misunderstanding, and offers the most sincere of apologies to the noble and gracious Mr. Lucius Malfoy.
 It is our greatest concern that Mr. Malfoy and his family be allowed to return to the normality of the life they previously enjoyed as great contributors to the Ministry and the surrounding community.
 As a direct application of this absolution of guilt, we ask Mr. Malfoy to return to his position here at the Ministry, restore his rights as an upstanding citizen, and return to him any personal property confiscated during his trial for justice.
 We ask for the public's full cooperation in reinstating Mr. Malfoy to all of his former positions within the community, and to rest assured that everything possible is being done to bring the correct people to justice in this case.

 The article continued on for some length, but Harry's patience had already come to its end.
-Crushing the paper in his hand in a furious gesture, his head whipped in Malfoy's direction, and he locked the other boy in an unfaltering stare.
-Malfoy's expression was defiant, but not strong.
+Crushing the paper in a furious gesture, his head whipped in Malfoy's direction, and he locked the other boy in an unfaltering stare.
+Malfoy's expression was defiant but not altogether unwavering.
 Harry's body quickly turned in suit, and he began to move in the direction of the Slytherin table.
 He had taken not two steps, however, when he felt a strong hand clench down on his shoulder.
 In an instant, he knew it was his Father who stood directly behind him, breathing heavily out of flared nostrils.
-Harry could see the rise and fall of his chest, and knew that he had practically flown from the Head table in order to put a stop to whatever Harry was planning.
+Turning, Harry could see the rise and fall of his chest, and knew that he had practically flown from the Head table in order to put a stop to whatever Harry was planning.